private_key_jwt — asymmetric client auth, no shared secret (step by step)

 Security notes

-drop the old key.
+the old key.
 No downtime, no shared secret to coordinate.